yo61/vagrant-puppet-cluster/README.md

 # second run - cert gets pulled down to client and populates puppetdb
 for n in 1 2 3 4; do vagrant ssh --command "sudo puppet agent --test" node0$n ; done

-# FIXME - set supplementary group for puppetboard user so it can read certs in puppet dir
-# should be able to to this a better way, eg. in puppet
-vagrant ssh --command "sudo usermod -G puppet -a puppetboard && sudo service httpd restart" node04
 ```
 Now browse to http://pboard.ubnt.int.yo61.net